cflynn07/myblog/posts/2020-03-13-book-review-high-performance-mysql.md

 index selectivity, selective denormalization strategies, MySQL statistics and logging, etc.

 The book even recommends other books for guidance on how to go deeper.
-One book the book recommends that I plan to read is "Relational Database Index Design and the Optimizers" by Mike Leach and Tapio Lahdenmaki.
+One recommended book I plan to read is "Relational Database Index Design and the Optimizers" by Mike Leach and Tapio Lahdenmaki.
 I particularly thought the "3 star" ranking system for quantifying the utility of indexes was interesting.